-Orsola is vice-president of the International Astronomical Union Commission H3, Planetary Nebulae and a fellow of the Astronomical Society of Australia, the American Astronomical Society and International Astronomical Union.
+Orsola is president of the International Astronomical Union Commission H3, Planetary Nebulae and a fellow of the Astronomical Society of Australia, the American Astronomical Society and International Astronomical Union.
 She is also a member of the National Committee for Astronomy (NCA).